dataewan/build-blog/content/posts/whats-so-good-about-text-files.rst

 if you've used those.

-Templates are usually used to make HTML documents, but they could be used to make things like data driven reports.
+Templates are usually used to make HTML documents, but they could be used to make things like dynamic data driven reports.

 .. _jinja2: http://jinja.pocoo.org/docs/